xaroth8088/sprite-magic/README.md

 ============
 A tool for making and sharing game-ready spritesheets.
 Comes with a library of free sprites!

-_This project is in its infancy, and has nothing to actually play with yet.
-Please check back later!_
+This project is in its infancy, but there's now something to tinker with if you're a developer.
+The project currently requires Python 2.7 and the PIL installed to run.
+New features, bugfixes, documentation, and art + spec contributions are welcome!

+If you're just looking to get down to business and have an easy-to-use program, be sure to check back later once the dust has settled a bit.

 What is this?
 -------------